Srinikesh-Mucha/Medical-Chatbot---LLMs-LangChain-Pinecone-Flask-AWS/README.md

 - 🧠 Retrieval-Augmented Generation (RAG) for context-aware medical responses
 - 📚 Medical knowledge retrieval using *The Gale Encyclopedia of Medicine*
 - 🔍 Semantic search with Hugging Face embeddings and Pinecone
-- 🤖 AI-powered responses using OpenAI GPT-4o
+- 🤖 AI-powered responses using **Llama-3.3-70B-Versatile** via the Groq API
 - 🌐 Interactive chat interface built with Flask, HTML, and CSS
 - 🐳 Dockerized application for consistent deployment
 - ☁️ Automated CI/CD pipeline using GitHub Actions, Amazon ECR, and AWS EC2